hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/fakeappfg.md

 * File Hash (SHA-256): 779f7caff09f9d96e298a50b9157148b43448a40a843e99a917645d2a9ce03cc
 * Blog: https://www.welivesecurity.com/2017/03/23/download-minecraft-mods-google-play-read/

-This malware application immediately opens a scam link on launching the application.
+This malware application immediately opens a scam link on launching the application (an observed behavior, as the scam site was down).
 User-specific information is leaked as a result.

 ## Signature
 ---